pratikshanalawade/pratiksha_DataScience_Course/README.md

 Hello
 My name is Pratiksha Nalawade , I have completed B.Tech in Computer Science and engineering in 2022.
 I have 1.6 years of indusrty experience.
-Cureently I'm pursuing a Data science course.
+Cureently I'm pursuing a Data science Inertnship.